mdn/content/files/en-us/learn/accessibility/wai-aria_basics/index.md

 This works OK, but it is not good for accessibility — the content update is not detected by screen readers, so their users would not know what is going on.
 This is a fairly trivial example, but just imagine if you were creating a complex UI with lots of constantly updating content, like a chat room, or a strategy game UI, or a live updating shopping cart display — it would be impossible to use the app in any effective way without some kind of way of alerting the user to the updates.

-WAI-ARIA, fortunately provides a useful mechanism to provide these alerts — the [`aria-live`](https://www.w3.org/TR/wai-aria-1.1/#aria-live) property.
+WAI-ARIA, fortunately, provides a useful mechanism to provide these alerts — the [`aria-live`](https://www.w3.org/TR/wai-aria-1.1/#aria-live) property.
 Applying this to an element causes screen readers to read out the content that is updated.
 How urgently the content is read out depends on the attribute value:

 - `off:` The default.
 Updates should not be announced.
 - `polite`: Updates should be announced only if the user is idle.